 Reinstate benefits when the court determines the individual is sane (competent) and

 able to stand trial.
-Do not withhold the individual's benefits while he/she is awaiting
+Do not withhold the individual's benefits while they are awaiting

 re-trial for the original criminal offense.
 This is true even if the individual remains

-incarcerated until his/her new trial.
+incarcerated until their new trial.
 Suspend benefits when and if the court convicts

 the individual of a criminal offense and the individual would remain in a correctional

 Bob is found incompetent to stand trial and confined to a mental institution, under

 court order, in connection with that finding.
 Bob is later found "sane" (competent).